 Any individual may make an anonymous report concerning an act of sexual assault or harassment.
 An individual may report the incident without disclosing one's name, identifying the respondent, or requesting any action.
+Anonymous reports can be provided by using the Human Resources mailbox in the mail room on the Ground Floor of Walsh Hall.
 Depending on the level of information available about the incident or the individuals involved, anonymous reporting may impact the College's ability to respond, investigate, or take further action.